-- Many image sources can be usefully modelled as wide-sense-stationary (WSS) random fields - These WSS processes can be characterized by the autocorrelation function, or its Fourier transform, the power density spectrum. - The power density spectrum can be helpful in filter design. - The chapter also covers WSS color random fields, which are characterized by a 3 × 3 spectral density matrix with respect to a given basis for the color space. - The chapter presents the effect of sampling and filtering on the spectral density.
+- The power density spectrum can be helpful in filter design. - The chapter also covers WSS color random fields, which are characterized by a 3 × 3 spectral density matrix with respect to a given basis for the color space. - The chapter presents the effect of sampling and filtering on the spectral density, and presents basic methods for spectral density estimation.